qst0/fortunes/README.md

 Here is a collection of the words I've found on small bits of paper:

 ```
+A letter of great importance may reach you any day now.
 All the answers you need are right there in front of you.
 Others will provide you with a wonderful journey.
 You love the thrill of showmanship and display.